khristinakokolus/file_manager/README.md

 - files and folders copying
 - files and folders renaming
 - error handling when copying and deleting files, folders
+- files search
+- files and folders creation
+- files opening in hex view
+- running exe programs
+- folders arhivation and unarchivation, possibility to see what files are in archive

 ## Prerequisites